Logo

 Do say: "CCJ's can happen to anyone.
 Boris Johnson got one last week!"

-Not to be confused with a BLT, a Buy to Let is a mortgage used by a landlord to a buy a property they want to let out.
+BLT stands for Buy to Let.
+Unlike a Standard Residential Mortgage, this is a type of a mortgage used by a landlord to a buy a property they want to let out.

 Do say: "Falling buy-to-let rates are making property a tempting investment."